Mc-Zen/tidy/docs/tidy-guide.typ

 Tidy uses `///` doc-comments for documentation.
 A function or variable can be provided with a *description* by placing a doc-comment just before the definition.

 Until type annotations are natively available in Typst, a return type can be annotated with the `->` syntax in the last line of the description.
-If more there is more than one possible return type, they can be given separated by the pipe `|` operator, e.g., `-> int, float`.
+If there is more than one possible return type, the types can be given separated by the pipe `|` operator, e.g., `-> int | float`.

 Function arguments are documented in the same way.
 All descriptions are parsed as Typst markup.
-See @user-defined-symbols on how to add images or examples to a description.
+Take a look at @user-defined-symbols on how to add images or examples to a description.

-// A *function* is documented vi
-// similar to javadoc by prepending a block of `///` comments.
-Each line needs to start with three slashes `///` (whitespace is allowed at the beginning of the line). _Parameters_ of the function can be documented by listing them as
-// #show raw.where(lang: "markspace"): it => {
-//   show " ": box(inset: (x: 0.1pt), box(
-//     fill: red.lighten(70%),
-//     width: .7em, height: .8em,
-//     radius: 1pt,
-//     outset: (bottom: 3pt, top: 1pt),
-//   ))
-//   it
-// }
-// ```markspace
-// /// - parameter-name (type): ...
-// ```
-// Following this exact form is important (see also the spaces marked in red) since this allows to distinguish the parameter list from ordinary markup lists in the function description or in parameter descriptions.
-For example, another space in front of the `-` could be added to markup lists if necessary.

-// The possible types for each parameter are given in parentheses and after a colon `:`, the parameter description follows.
-Indicating a type is mandatory (you may want to pick `any` in some cases).
-An optional _return type_ can be annotated by ending with a line that contains `->` followed by the return type(s).

-// In front of the parameter list, a _function description_ can be put.

-// *Variables* are documented just in the same way (lacking the option to specify parameters).
-A definition is recognized as a variable if the identifier (variable/function name) is not followed by an opening parenthesis.
-The `->` syntax which also specifies the return type for functions can be used to define the type of a variable.

-Calling #ref-fn("parse-module()") will read out the documentation of the given string.
+Calling #ref-fn("parse-module()") will read out the documentation of the given string (for example loaded from a file).
 We can then invoke #ref-fn("show-module()") on the returned docs object.
 The actual output depends on the utilized style template, see @customizing.

 ```typ
 #let docs = tidy.parse-module(read("docs.typ"), name: "Repeater")